 To see a list of the main attractions I recommend you go to our Barcelona map page which has a diagrammatic representation of Barcelona city centre with all of the main landmarks and tourist attractions on it.
 You can click on any one of the attractions on the map to be taken to a photo gallery of that particular attraction.
 The photo gallery also has detailed notes about the attraction along with its official website address.
 Visit our interactive Barcelona map.

-Even if you wish to visit the above sights when the entrance doors are closed I would still highly recommend that you visit all of them (except for the last three in the list).
+Even if you wish to visit the above sights when the entrance doors are closed I would still highly recommend that you visit all of them. (except for the last three in the list, because if these three are closed there would not be much to see from the outside).
 You'll still have a wonderful experience simply by looking at these attractions from the outside.
 In fact many guided tours around Barcelona do not even enter the main attractions because the site seeing experience is much richer from the outside.

 The metro system will be operating however it will have different operating hours during the Christmas period.
 It's recommend you go to the official TMB transport website to obtain the timetables for the exact operating hours.